johan162/mptools/README.md

 alias mpsua="multipass suspend --all"
 ```

-These can of course also be added manually.
+These aliases can of course also be added manually.

 As an example, this will make it easy to connect to a node as so: